skylight-hq/skylight.digital/_projects/agile_delivery_services_marketplace.md

     digital services.
 Finding a vendor who excelled at agile, however, was difficult.
-And even if agencies could find one, traditional methods of contracting often fell short of: (a) revealing the makers from the fakers; (b) protecting the government's data and source-code ownership rights to prevent vendor lock-in; and (c) acquiring services at the speed of need.
+And even if agencies could find one, traditional methods of contracting often fell short of: (a) revealing the makers from the fakers; (b) protecting the government’s data and source-code ownership rights to prevent vendor lock-in; and (c) acquiring services at the speed of need.
   </p>
 {% endcapture %}